EbinAbraham/German-Credit-Classification-Python/README.md

 <pre class="tab">Credit amount		- Credit amount in account at present</pre><br>
 <pre class="tab">Duration		- Time in months</pre><br>
 <pre class="tab">Purpose			- car, furniture/equipment, radio/TV, domestic appliances, repairs, education, business,
                                                   vacation/others</pre> <br>
 <pre class="tab">Risk			- Risk is bad or good</pre><br>

 ==================================================================================

 <h4>Processing</h4>

-There were some missing values.
+<p>There were some missing values.
 These missing values were converted to as new categories.
-The variables age, duaration<br>
+The variables age, duaration and<br>
-and credit amounts were binned based on the log likelihood.
+credit amounts were binned based on the log likelihood.
 The data was found to be unbalanced hence SMOTE was used for<br>
-balancing the data.The Random Forest Classifier was used for processing the dataframe.<br>
+balancing the data.The Random Forest Classifier was used for processing the dataframe.<br></p>

 ==================================================================================

 <h4>Result</h4>

-The training accuracy was obtained at 79.85% and Testing accuracy at 80%.
+<p>The training accuracy was obtained at 79.85% and Testing accuracy at 80%.
 The F1 score = 0.8014 and the AUC score was<br>
-0.799 to validate the same.
+0.799 to validate the same. </p>

 ==================================================================================